42 Commonwealth

 Francis Sayles had been a textile merchant in his father’s firm, Sayles, Merriam & Brewer.
 He was one of 45 passengers killed on May 6, 1853, when a New York & New Haven Railroad train went through an open drawbridge into the Norwalk River.

-In his will, Francis Sayles left the bulk of his estate in trust for his daughter, Laura, with his father-in-law, newspaper publisher and attorney Benjamin Franklin Hallett, and textile broker James Alexander Dupee as trustees.
+In his will, Francis Sayles left the bulk of his estate in trust for his daughter, Laura, with his father-in-law, newspaper publisher and attorney Benjamin Franklin Hallett, and textile broker James A. Dupee as trustees.
 On June 13, 1862, they purchased the land on which 42 Commonwealth was built from Samuel Hooper.

 Click here for an index to the deeds for 42 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 437, from Arlington to Berkeley.